 Also: I’ve always thought to myself: isn’t there (also) a Hadith that states “A couple can do what they like to prevent a pregnancy…but when Allah swt decrees a child to be conceived, it will happen.
 (Without doubt, delay, and etc.)”

-Also: imam Malik and imam al-Ghazali (may Allah swt bless them) argued that abortion is haram at all stages.
-That conception–the beginning of one’s life–is the point at which it becomes impermissible to abort.
-Because age, size, environment, and dependency on the mother for survival (SLED, as is used today by pro-lifers) are all ultimately illogical arguments for the morality of abortion.
+Also: I think imam Malik and imam al-Ghazali (may Allah swt bless them) argued that abortion is haram at all stages. ((Among other scholars too, I think!…I came across this position of theirs in an article, somewhere…).
+So: all these scholars said that conception–the beginning of one’s life–is the point at which it becomes impermissible to abort. (if I remember correctly..).

 Back to the discussion on why abortion is wrong:

 Video explaining how ‘science is against abortion’.

 This entire video – from beginning to end – is really strong.
 I.e., it proves scientifically that a baby in the womb is as valuable – i.e., as human – as you and me.
 It also gives many pro-choice arguments, and refutes them, intelligently.

 *~*~*~* One particular point that is discussed in this video is the following (I personally believe that this point is one of the strongest of the anti-abortion arguments I’ve heard):